 Each of us has a unique relationship with the scale, and this relationship can change throughout our lives.
 For some people, it’s a helpful tool; for others, it’s a harmful one.

-If stepping on the scale easily changes how you feel about yourself, consider stepping off of it for awhile—or forever.
+If stepping on the scale easily changes how you feel about and treat yourself, consider stepping off of it for awhile—or forever.

 Instead of wasting all your precious time and mental energy on a number, focus instead on cultivating a new relationship with your body that’s loving, kind, accepting, grateful and peaceful regardless of some fickle number on a cold piece of crappy metal.